saeed-at/Gym_automation/README.md

 3. Now the automation process will start automatically and you can see the results in `Logs` directory.

-4. [Optional] You can add `main.py` to start up in your ubuntu `crontab`, there are also alternative ways for windows.
+4. [Optional] You can add `main.py` to start up in your ubuntu with `crontab`, there are also alternative ways for windows.

 <a href="#">▲Back</a>